Synovial joint: Evolutionary origins

-Synovial joints has been found in earliest jawed vertebrates (gnathostomes) 400 million years ago during the Silurian and Devonian.
+Synovial joints have been found in the earliest jawed vertebrates (gnathostomes) 400 million years ago during the Silurian and Devonian.
 This finding overturns an earlier view that these joints first evolved in early tetrapods for terrestrial locomotion.
-Comparative studies find that synovial joints in all major groups of jawed vertebrates, including cartilaginous fishes (sharks, skates, and rays), bony fishes, and tetrapods.
-They are however absent in jawless vertebrates such as lampreys and hagfish.
+Comparative studies find that synovial joints are present in all major groups of jawed vertebrates, including cartilaginous fishes (sharks, skates, and rays), bony fishes, and tetrapods.
+They are, however, absent in jawless vertebrates such as lampreys and hagfish.
 Cartilaginous fishes have true synovial joints with clear synovial cavities, articular cartilage lined by flattened chondrocytes, and express key developmental signaling molecules including growth differentiation factor-5 (Gdf5) and β-catenin, and require muscle contraction for proper joint cavitation.
 In contrast, cyclostomes have joints filled with tissue rather than fluid-filled cavities, with proteoglycans uniformly distributed across cartilages.
 Fossil evidence finds jawless osteostracans had pectoral fin connections filled with canals incompatible with fluid-filled joint cavities, while early jawed placoderms have reciprocally articulating surfaces separated by joint cavities.
-Synovial joints, it have been suggested, arose due to the high mechanical loads associated with predation and feeding and as a result allowed for the evolution of the complex skeletons of modern jawed vertebrates.
+Synovial joints, it has been suggested, arose due to the high mechanical loads associated with predation and feeding and, as a result, allowed for the evolution of the complex skeletons of modern jawed vertebrates.